-We will continue to deliver our core inspection and licensing activities, to monitor the performance of centres, and to deal with incidents and complaints about centres, under the framework of the compliance cycle.
-Our focus on the quality of care that patients receive in clinics, and the way in which clinics and the HFEA respond to incidents and complaints about care, will be important aspects this year in keeping with our consideration of the first recommendation in the report of the Mid Staffordshire NHS Foundation Trust Public Inquiry (the Francis Report).
+Our focus on the quality of care that patients receive in clinics, and the way in which clinics and the HFEA respond to incidents and complaints about care, will be important aspects this year in keeping with our strategic vision and our consideration of the first recommendation in the report of the Mid Staffordshire NHS Foundation Trust Public Inquiry (the Francis Report).
+We will continue to deliver our core inspection and licensing activities, to monitor the performance of clinics, and to deal with incidents and complaints about clinics, under the framework of the compliance cycle.
 There will be ongoing monitoring of sector performance against the multiple births target maximum rate of 10% introduced in October 2012, so as to encourage a reduction in the associated risks for patients and children born as a result of fertility treatment.